ROYAL COMMISSION OF INQUIRY... DON DALE

 An important component of Jim Bowditch’s signature engagement of the public in news reporting was the public’s knowledgeable presence in late night text-writing.
 In accordance with Darwin culture, this was accompanied with a few beers.
 Unfortunately, this cheery practice facilitated the well-planned police ambush to arrest Bowditch when he engaged in his nightly routine of sleeping in the car to ensure any effects of these late night’s beers had dissipated.
 As soon as he put the key in the ignition, as was his habit before dozing, he was arrested.

-Bashed by his own paper, Bowditch was forced to resign and Murdoch-compliant editors were installed.
+Bashed by his own newspaper, now permanently in the hands of the enemy, Bowditch was forced to resign and Murdoch-compliant editors were installed.

 Denied reporting or editorialisation which would promote public understanding of pertinent issues, government decision-making thenceforth was influenced only by the most powerful lobbies.
 In order to garner media support to win elections, Hawke, Keating and Howard enabled progressively enhanced monopoly formation and foreign influence.
 In fact, what we have today is government by lobby, mostly corporate; which is at the opposite end of the political spectrum to democracy.
 As an aid to moral navigation, it might help readers to appreciate that, historically, this ideology was known 70 years ago as fascism.